 Currently, Xan is the CEO and Founder of OnTrac, a technology company that helps people live happier, more balanced lives by simplifying the process of achieving life goals which will be launching its beta version in the fall of 2020.
 He also is an investor and principal in an independent insurance agency, and owns an e-commerce business.
 Xan lives in Middletown, Delaware with his wife and 8-year old daughter.
 He was the former President of the University Of Pennsylvania Alumni Society Of Delaware.

-Samrath Singh is a student of Caravel Academy's Class of 2022, and aspires to attend The United States Military Academy at West Point.
-He is a proud recipient of Caravel Academy's scholarship awarded consistently since grade 4 and maintains a cumulative weighted GPA of 4.33.
-Samrath is involved in multiple sports that include basketball, football, and track.
+Samrath Singh is currently attending the United States Military Academy at West Point Class of 2026.
+He is a high school graduate of Caravel Academy Class of 2022 and the recipient of the George I. and Bonnie C. Mills Memorial Award for outstanding achievement in athletics and academics.
+Samrath was accepted and attended The American Legion, Department of Delaware, Boys State program in 2021.
+He has been a recipient of Caravel Academy's scholarship awarded consistently since grade 4 with cumulative weighted GPA of 4.33.
+Samrath has been involved in multiple sports that include basketball, football, and track.
+His primary sport is soccer, that he has played since fourth grade and which he hopes to continue playing through college.
+He was a captain of Caravel Academy Varsity Soccer team and led his team to win the DIAA D2 State Championship in 2021.
+He was also the kicker for the varsity football team in 2021.
 He finished third in his age category in the local Caesar Rodney Half Marathon in 2019.
-His primary sport is soccer, that he has played since fourth grade and which he hopes to continue playing through college.
-Samrath is also involved in multiple academic activities such as Debate, Science Olympiad, Math League, Engineering Club, Chess Club, National Junior Honor Society and Tri-M Music Honor Society.
-However, Samrath's true passion is helping people, volunteering at hospitals, local gurdwara and several charitable events.
-In addition, he is also a volunteer firefighter in his hometown, and founded the company Incendium as a part of the Diamond Challenge, with the aim of improving fire response and making the job safer for volunteers.
-Witnessing problems posed by poorly coordinated communication tools during his time on the job, Samrath led his team with an idea to help digitize a communication network among fire stations statewide and took home the top social innovation prize at the local Diamond Challenge entrepreneurship competition held in Wilmington in 2020.
-Education is another major part of his involvement in the community.
+Samrath has been a part of multiple academic activities such as Debate, Science Olympiad, Math League, Engineering Club, Chess Club, National Junior Honor Society and Tri-M Music Honor Society.
+Samrath has also been elected on the school's student government body.
+However, Samrath's true passion is service and helping people.
+He has been volunteering at hospitals, local Gurdwara and several charitable events.
+In addition, he was also a volunteer firefighter in his hometown, and founded the company Incendium as a part of the Diamond Challenge, with the aim of improving fire response and making the job safer for volunteers.
+Samrath led his team with an idea to help digitize a communication network among fire stations statewide and took home the top social innovation prize at the local Diamond Challenge entrepreneurship competition held in Wilmington in 2020.
+Education has been another major part of his involvement in the community.
 As a Youth Education Advocate for DelawareCan and member of Dual School, Samrath developed an understanding of the importance of education and education policy.
-He actively contributes his spare time from his busy schedule to Smart Kidz Club, as a voice talent, developing the engagement strategy for young children, and helping strategize with the team to offer youth perspective and new generation ideas that can provide quality education to kids across the world.
+He actively contributed his spare time from his busy schedule to Smart Kidz Club, as an author/editor, voice talent, developing the engagement strategy for young children, and helping strategize with the team to offer youth perspective and new generation ideas that can provide quality education to kids across the world.